 Easier Method for Photoshop CS4 and above

-Photoshop CS4 and later offers an easier method of finding the missing fonts.
-Open the PSD file and then go to the character panel and click on the font dropdown.
-The missing font names will be listed at the bottom of the list in grayed out fashion.
+Photoshop CS4 and later offer an easier method of finding the missing fonts.
+Open the PSD file, go to the Character panel, and click on the font dropdown.
+The missing font names will be listed at the bottom of the list in grayed-out fashion.